 THP-Plus programs are not licensed but are certified by the county social services agency and the home receives a fire clearance, if required.
 A housing model could include apartments, single-family dwellings, condominiums, college dormitories, and host family models (living with people you know).
 Housing shelters or temporary accommodations with friends would not be considered a housing model.

 Assembly Bill 12

 AB 12 was signed into law on September 30, 2010.
 This bill, which becomes effective on January 1, 2012, implements provisions of the Federal Fostering Connections to Success and Increasing Adoptions Act of 2008 (PL 110-351) in California.
-One of the provisions of the Federal bill allows states to extend foster care up to age 21 to young adults who meet the federal participation criteria after age 18.
-California has opted to initiate the age limit by steps, i.e. by age 19 in 2012; by age 20 in 2013; and, may go up to age 21 depending on additional money being appropriated by the Legislature in 2014.
-A new foster care placement option called THP-Plus-FC was created via AB 12 as a placement option for these young adults called Non-Minor Dependents (NMDs).
-This program will offer similar housing models and supportive services to NMDs that are available in the current THP-Plus program.
-The specifics of this program are currently being developed.
+One of the provisions of the federal bill allows states to extend foster care up to age 21 to young adults who meet the federal participation criteria after age 18.
+Two new placement options were created with AB 12 for these young adults, who are referred to as Non-Minor Dependents (NMDs): Transitional Housing Program plus Foster Care (THP+FC) and Supervised Independent Living Placements (SILPs).
+THP+FC offers similar housing models and supportive services to NMDs as those in the THP-Plus program.
+SILPs allows certain youth to find and maintain their own housing while receiving a monthly foster care payment.
 Additional resources may be found at California Fostering Connections.

 Transition Age Youth Policy Unit